 11/19/14 - Teaching Conversations: Having Favorites

 Ever had a teacher that favored one student?
 Ever been a teacher's favorite or had a favorite students in class?
-This discussion will cover topics like: Are favorite students evevitable?
-If you have a favorite student how to you prefent it from impacting your teaching?
-Join us to share your experiences and discuss a topic that is usually not discussed.
+Can you be perfectly rational and objective about your students and claim there are none you like more than others?
+Or is this an unrealistic expectation?
+If having favourite students is unavoidable, how do we set up strategies that prevent us acting on our preferences for some students over others?
+Join us to share your perspectives and experiences and discuss a topic that is usually not discussed.

 Some teaching moments can have a life long impact on students and teachers.
 Come listen to faculty and students share their favorite moments in the classroom, and discuss how to make them happen more often.

 9:00 AM to 1:30 PM @ Burkle 26